 The five finalists will each receive prize money of one million JPY as well as a further one million JPY to pay for the production of new works of art, which are included in an exhibition of the finalists’ work in September 2017.

-Grand Prix: A total value of 5 million JPY (including comprising finalist prize money and additional 2 million JPY as well as a 2-3-month overseas residency program in New York with expert counseling and subsidy for travel, living and research costs) + Trophy
+Grand Prix: A total value of 5 million yen (finalist prize money and an additional 2 million yen, as well as 3 months of overseas residency program at ISCP with expert counseling and subsidy for travel, living and research costs), plus a trophy

 Arts Initiative Tokyo [AIT]